 Incidents managed by Fire & Emergency NZ are very fluid.
 One of the key factors driving safety is the accuracy of information that supports situational awareness.
 Often the information the response team received was outdated as the situation had changed since dispatched from the station.
-Updates were handled verbally on the ground or via radio, in often challenging & dangerous situations.
+Updates were handled verbally on the ground or via radio, in often challenging and dangerous situations.

 This insight gave birth to the Mobile Response App (MRA), a cross-platform mobile application running on Windows, iOS & Android powered 10-12 inch tablet devices.

 Delivered as a true collaboration between FENZ, NV and Intergen, the MRA project is a triumph of design led thinking delivering real world results.

 The MRA connects to multiple systems & compiles real time insights, delivered directly to the fire fighters first on the scene, ensuring they have all the most up to date incident information at hand.

 The app delivers live information in relation to an incident, responding appliances, communications, hydrant, water lines, building plans & any dangerous materials in surrounding areas or buildings, enabling the fire commander to prepare an incident plan & ensure the safety of crew, properties & the community.

 Prior to development, an interactive prototype was prepared so the UX could be tested & validated.
 One key finding was that while in a moving vehicle, which is often a bumpy ride, so we needed to ensure that the interface supports large click areas & interaction mechanisms.